 Easy ham recipes!
 Maple glazed ham is a 5-ingredient glazed ham recipe that makes delicious baked ham for Christmas or Easter dinner!
 So easy and so tasty!

 Ham is probably my favorite of all of the holiday meats.
-We have pretty much the same meal for Christmas and Easter dinner – ham, scalloped potatoes or funeral potatoes, vegetables, and Hawaiian sweet rolls.
+We have turkey for a traditional Thanksgiving dinner, and we have ham for Christmas and Easter.

 I make this maple glazed ham recipe the way my mom taught me to make it.
 Over the years, I tweaked it a little by adding maple syrup to the simple glaze for a little extra sweetness.

 For this ham, you’ll need the ham plus 4 simple ingredients to make the maple glaze.